terraform-aviatrix-modules/terraform-aviatrix-mc-transit-deployment-framework/docs/OUTPUTS.md

 ```

 ### Attach an external device connection
-In order to create an external device connection on a transit, we need the name of the transit gateway, the VPC ID as well as the gateway's AS number.
+In order to create an external device connection on a transit, we need the name of the transit gateway name, the VPC ID as well as the gateway's AS number.
 Lets say we want to build it on transit3:

 ```
 resource "aviatrix_transit_external_device_conn" "test" {